 The Four Air Flow Measurements for Leaf Blowers

-To get things started, it is important to have a working knowledge of how these units of measurements come into play; what do they say about a leaf blower.
+To get things started, it is important to have a working knowledge of how these units of measurements come into play and what do they say about a leaf blower.
 What does CFM stand for?

-- Cubic Feet Per Minute (CFM).
-It refers to the volume of air that comes out of a leaf blower’s tube in one minute.
+- Cubic Feet Per Minute or CFM’s.
+The CFM calculator refers to the volume of air that comes out of a leaf blower’s tube in one minute.
 Therefore, a leaf blower with 550 CFM can push leaves and light debris 550 cubic feet from the end of the nozzle in one minute.
-In other words, CFM is a leaf blower’s blowing strength.
+In other words, CFM meaning is a leaf blower’s blowing strength.